-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, and each major fund of Star of the North Academy, East Bethel, Minnesota, as of and for the year ended June 30, 2020, and the related notes to financial statements, and have issued our report thereon dated September 8, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, and each major fund of Star of the North Academy, East Bethel, Minnesota, as of and for the year ended June 30, 2021, and the related notes to financial statements, and have issued our report thereon dated December 9, 2021.

-The Minnesota Legal Compliance Audit Guide for Charter Schools, promulgated by the State Auditor pursuant to Minnesota Statutes § 6.65, contains two categories of compliance to be tested in audits of charter schools: uniform financial accounting and reporting standards, and charter schools.

-In connection with our audit, nothing came to our attention that caused us to believe that the Academy failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Charter Schools.
-However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Academy's noncompliance with the above referenced provisions.
+In connection with our audit, we noted that the Academy failed to comply with the provisions of the charter schools of the Minnesota Legal Compliance Audit Guide for Charter Schools promulgated by the State Auditor pursuant to Minnesota Statutes § 6.65, insofar as they relate to accounting matters as described in the Schedule of Findings and Corrective Action Plans on Legal Compliance and Internal Control as items 2021-002.
+Also, in connection with our audit, nothing came to our attention that caused us to believe that the Academy failed to comply with the provisions of the uniform financial accounting and reporting standards for school districts sections of the Minnesota Legal compliance Audit Guide for Charter Schools, insofar as they relate to accounting matters.
+However, our audit as not directed primarily toward obtaining knowledge of such noncompliance.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Academy's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.